Michael O. Moore

 Professor Moore has served as Director of the Institute for International Economic Policy, Director of the International Trade and Investment Policy Program, and Associate Dean at the Elliott School.

-Professor Moore recently completed a year as Senior Economist for International Trade on the President's Council of Economic Advisors.
+Professor Moore served as Senior Economist for international trade on the President's Council of Economic Advisors from 2002 to 2003.

 Ph.D., University of Wisconsin